 If you’re from Ohio, you’d be happy to know as well that this is your state wildflower as of 1983.
-The reasoning for this was that it’s found in all 88 counties in the state of Ohio, is easy to identify due to it’s three white & wavy shaped flower petals, and it’s not currently endangered.
+The reasoning for this found in all 88 counties in the state of Ohio, is easy to identify due to it’s three white & wavy shaped flower petals, and not endangered.

-It’s a very simple looking flower that has the aura of grace, and its petal is exceptionally delicate and soft to the touch.
+It’s a straightforward looking flower that has the aura of grace, and its petal is exceptionally delicate and soft to the touch.
 Pink Trillium flowers are enormous, so you won’t miss them when they decide to present themselves.